+report: (%)

-- · When making mobile purchases, Indian women have low levels of financial autonomy and decision- making power: only 19% of female handset owners reported choosing their own handset, and interacting with agents. only 44% used their own money or the - · The main reasons why women don't buy credit on their own include feeling unsafe or inappropriate, not being in control of finances, and feeling uncomfortable
+· The main reasons why women don't buy credit on their own include feeling unsafe or inappropriate, not being in control of finances, and feeling uncomfortable interacting with agents.

 · Gender disparities in mobile internet use are highest in urban areas: 35% of urban male SIM owners said they used mobile internet in the last 7 days versus just 11% of urban female SIM owners.